alialib/alia/docs/getting-started.md

 https://github.com/tmadden/alia/tree/master/examples

-They're both very limited and aren't meant for production use, but they're fine for playing around with alia.
+The asm-dom adaptor is in much better shape at the moment, and might actually be useful in a real application.
+The Qt one is really just an experiment at the moment and isn't even up-to-date with the latest core capabilities, but it should still be fine if you just want to play around with alia.
 Both have small sandbox projects and README files with instructions on building them.